 - *Quotes of Wisdom – a Friday at 9am (Pacific Time Zone) series offering Wisdom, Feel Good, Inspirational and Thought-provoking Quotes.
 Sometimes with links and most likely, with too many thoughts of my own included.

-- As my amusing muse dictated, a new story has begun.
-It is my story.
-Flight of a Change Agent: Memoir of a Social Worker is flowing between other writing projects.
-In 1998 I graduated with my Master’s Degree in Social Work.
-But, my story as a social worker begins in high school and brings to light the phases of personal and professional growth through loss, migraines, personal and work-related trauma, infertility and parenting twins, the death of my brother, and through the death of my mother from breast cancer.
+- Excerpts from Flight.
+In 1998, I graduated with a Master’s Degree in Social Work.
+But, my story as a social worker begins in high school and brings to light the phases of personal and professional growth through loss, migraines, personal and work-related trauma, infertility and parenting twins, the death of my brother, and through the recent death of my mother from breast cancer.
 The flight was often turbulent and layovers were critical for healing and growth as I progressed through my career.
-I look back with gratitude for all of the lessons and opportunities for growth despite the grief that is always present.
+I look back with gratitude for all of the lessons and opportunities for growth despite the grief and pain that is always present.
 My journey continues as a private practice psychotherapist – the last goal on my career bucket list attained 15 years ahead of “schedule.”
 Believe it or not, Post Traumatic Stress Disorder played a key role in my success.

-- New Series started March 24th 2017 – 5 Things to Expect When Your Mother Dies
+- 5 Things to Expect When Your Mother Dies series

-I think my newly liberated creative muse perhaps has a some catching up to do!
-It’s just like me to work on small projects (a short poem or story – completion satisfaction!) while slowly making progress on bigger projects.
+My newly liberated creative muse perhaps has some catching up to do!
+It’s just like me to work on small projects (a short poem or story – completion satisfaction!) while slowly making progress on bigger projects (Flight).
 Regardless, whatever she’s inspired to work on, well, that’s what “we” work on ;-).